jromang/picochess/docs/installation.rst

 Bluetooth Connection
 --------------------

-1. Connect the bluetooth dongle and restart the pi
+1. Connect bluetooth dongle and restart the Pi

-2. start the gui
+2. Start the GUI:

    startx

-3. go to preferences/blustooth manager
+3. Go to Preferences/Bluetooth Manager

 4. Click search to find your device, right click and connect

-5. For the Rev II use the prepared pin 1234
+5. For Revelation II use the prepared pin 1234, for DGT bluetooth eboard 0000

 6. Then click to connect as a serial device

 7. Back on the bluetooth manager right click on the device again and click trusted.
 Job done!

-8. I opened a TX Terminal window at this point and shut down using the command :
+8. Open Terminal app and shut down the machine:

    sudo shutdown -h now

 9. Restart the pi without the keyboard and monitor and tada! the connection should work.

-If you need more information chek this `forum post <https://groups.google.com/forum/#!topic/picochess/7LSBZ6Qha64>`_.
+For more information check `forum post <https://groups.google.com/forum/#!topic/picochess/7LSBZ6Qha64>`_.